How to Dress a Newborn

 5. Top it all off with a blanket

-Of course, a blanket isn’t necessary when baby is up and about, practicing her tummy time.
-But if she’s nursing, in a stroller or being carried out to the car, a blanket will keep her feeling cozy and protected.
+Of course, a blanket isn’t necessary when baby is up and about, practicing their tummy time.
+But if they’re nursing, in a stroller or being carried out to the car, a blanket will keep them feeling cozy and protected.
 Also, Smith says, “any baby leaving the hospital needs to be covered up, more so [to keep away] germs.”
 In summer, a light blanket will do.
 Opt for something thicker as the days get chillier.
-Whatever the case may be, wrap her up from toes to neck, and secure it in such a way so it doesn’t end up flapping in her face.
+Whatever the case may be, wrap baby up from toes to neck, and secure it so it doesn’t end up flapping in their face.
 If you’ll be out and about for a while in winter, consider putting baby in a coat, if you have one.
 Otherwise dress baby in extra-warm layers and extra-thick baby bunting or (if you’re strolling) a toasty foot muff.

 Fitting newborns into car seats isn’t too hard when the weather is mild.
 Usually all they need to wear is a onesie with a light blanket placed over them once they’ve been buckled in.
 A pair of pants or shorts for hot days can help provide an extra layer of protection against pinching from the buckle.

 “When a baby is sleeping, less is going to be more,” Smith says.
 Because babies can wriggle out of their mittens and hats in bed, these could pose a risk for sudden infant death syndrome (SIDS).
-All she needs to wear is a onesie underneath her swaddling blanket, if she likes to be swaddled.
-You can also find long-sleeve onesies with built-in mittens, if she tends to scratch herself.
+All they need to wear is a onesie underneath their swaddling blanket, if they like to be swaddled.
+You can also find long-sleeve onesies with built-in mittens, if they tend to scratch themselves.
 If baby doesn’t like to be swaddled, try a sleep sack.

-While Smith says not to stress about buying only clothes made purely of organic material, natural fibers like cotton or bamboo are much more breathable, which can help with baby’s temperature regulation.
+While Smith says not to stress about buying clothes made purely from organic materials, natural fibers like cotton or bamboo are much more breathable and can help with baby’s temperature regulation.
 She also urges parents to throw new clothes in the machine before wearing, since harsh chemicals and dyes can seep in during the manufacturing process.

 Since you’re likely not sure whether baby has sensitive skin out of the gate, Price recommends saving the brightly dyed outfits decorated with character designs for older babies.
 “When they’re new and you’re hardly leaving the house, they don’t need the adorable outfit with Mickey Mouse on it,” she says.
 “Plain, soft clothing is ideal.”